Topographic Constraints Shape Brain-Like Component Structure in Auditory Models: Methods

 \subsubsection{Features and Voxel Decomposition}

-To analyze the structure of model and brain responses, we applied a voxel decomposition technique to the fMRI response matrix and model activations.
-Specifically, we adopted Non-parametric decomposition algorithm \citep{norman2015distinct}, which factorizes a data matrix $D \in \mathbb{R}^{S \times V}$ (where $S$ for stimuli and $V$ for voxels/features) into a response matrix $R \in \mathbb{R}^{S \times N}$ and a weight matrix $W \in \mathbb{R}^{N \times V}$ (where $N$ for number of components), such that:
+Functional selectivities for speech and music are often not directly observable at the voxel level in fMRI data, and are instead inferred by decomposing voxel responses into a small number of latent components \cite{norman2015distinct}.
+To analyze the structure of model and brain responses, we adapted this voxel decomposition technique to the fMRI response matrix and model activations.
+Specifically, we adopted the non-parametric decomposition algorithm \citep{norman2015distinct}, which factorizes a data matrix $D \in \mathbb{R}^{S \times V}$ (where $S$ for stimuli and $V$ for voxels/features) into a response matrix $R \in \mathbb{R}^{S \times N}$ and a weight matrix $W \in \mathbb{R}^{N \times V}$ (where $N$ for number of components), such that:

-This method is conceptually related to Independent Component Analysis (ICA), but differs in its approach to estimating non-Gaussianity.
-Instead of using contrast functions or kurtosis, it directly minimizes the entropy of the weight distribution using a histogram-based entropy estimator.
-This allows for the discovery of meaningful structure in high-dimensional data, including sparse or skewed distributions.
-This enabled us to extract shared components that capture interpretable spatial structure - such as tonotopic and category-selective regions.
-As has been shown in prior work, 6-components were sufficient to account for more than 80\% of the noise-corrected variance in voxel responses \citep{norman2015distinct}.
-Similarly, we adopted $N = 6$ components for features and voxel decomposition.